 Bring water to a boil with lemon juice (this prevents the salsify from darkening).
 Boil the pieces until tender, about 20-30 minutes.
 Drain, and cool slightly, then cut the pieces in half, lengthwise.

 Place olive oil in a large saute pan over medium-high heat.
-Place the drained salsify pieces in the olive oil with the salt and black pepper.
+Place the drained salsify pieces in the olive oil with salt and black pepper.

 Cook until golden brown, turning the pieces gently.
 Add the fresh parsley and serve.